Affiliate links on Android Authority may earn us a commission. Learn more.

 There’s no shortage of strong opinions on display tech online, but we’re able to objectively test it!
 There’s a lot of hyperbole and… somewhat manufactured vitriol out there, so we’re interested in sifting through what science has to say.

-For the rest, we rely on the testing suite CalMAN provided by our friends at SpectraCal.
 This software is able to coordinate an app on the phone with a photospectrometer to put each display — be it OLED, LCD, or otherwise — through its paces.
-Because displays are often calibrated to meet different philosophies, it’s our policy to adjust our testing to fit the phone’s intended standards, so errors are weighed against the correct color gamuts, gamma, and the like.
+Because displays are often calibrated to meet different color spaces, it’s our policy to adjust our testing to fit the phone’s intended standards, so errors are weighed against the correct color gamuts, gamma, and the like.
 This way, displays calibrated for DCI-P3 aren’t measured against an sRGB gamut and so on.

 Using CalMAN, we can correctly measure color accuracy, gamma, brightness, and more.
 In our deep dive reviews, you can see trouble spots that we point out.
 But not to worry, we can contextualize all the results for you in easy-to-digest charts and comparisons.

 Consequently, the math is a little difficult when comparing different results, so we take special care to take this into account.
 Our system makes this easy, and SpectraCal’s software makes the job almost automatic, as all we have to do is run the tests and export the data.

 - Color temperature